accuknox/help/docs/saas/app-behavior.md

 + **File Observability:**

-It provides the information about the file access that are being happening the pod.
+It provides the information about the file access that are happening inside the pod.

 It gives information like which process is accessing which file in the pod.